sunnytang00/msteams-project/assumptions.md

 2. The owners of a channel are stored in `owner_members`, chronologically ordered.
 ### `channel_messages`
 1. Messages are stored inside a list, where each element is a message.
+2. Messages that are deleted are entirely removed from storage.
 ### `channel_join`
 1. A user can be apart of 0 or more channels.
 ### `channel_leave`